Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 For example, using this method you can pass store ID to a storefront, category or product ID where the changes need to apply or whether your widget needs to be shown in storefront.

-To find out more about this process, please check app public config section.
+To find out more about this process, please check [Public App Config](#public-application-config) section.